jenhaoyang/sort-python/README.md

 # Input:
 #   format: format of bounding boxes (int)
 # Output:
-#   tracks: a numpy array of tracks [n, 5] where n is the number of tracks
+#   tracks: a numpy array of tracks [n, 7] where n is the number of tracks
-#       and 5 is (id, ..., ..., ..., ...) where id is the track id and ... is the bounding box in the specified format
+#       and 7 is (id, ..., ..., ..., ..., confidence, class_id) where id is the track id and ... is the bounding box in the specified format
 tracks = tracker.get_tracks(0)
 ```